bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- Partly Cloudy
+- Mostly Cloudy
-- 65% humidity
+- 67% humidity
 - 11 mph wind
-- 54% cloud cover
+- 82% cloud cover
 - 42 AQI 🟩
-- 0.04 inches of rain expected in the next 48 hours
+- 0.05 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>